 The aim of this degree programme is to teach practically focused advanced findings and industrial engineering methods for mechanical engineering and to train graduates to assume prominent positions in this profession.

-Besides subjects that teach the knowledge required to accomplish the above primary activities, lectures are also presented on special aspects of mechanical engineering, e.g. pinning down Industry 4.0.
+Besides subjects that teach the knowledge required to accomplish the above primary activities, lectures are also presented on special aspects of mechanical engineering, e.g. Mechanical Engineering in Practice, Product-Specific Material Selection, Future Technologies.

 Masters of Industrial Engineering – Mechanical Engineering are sought after in almost all technical sectors, and at regional, national and international level.
 You command a broad spectrum of technical know-how – and profound expertise in your area of specialisation – and link this with business acumen and the ability to get things done.
 These form the ideal basis for performing executive tasks in project development and global project management, right up to senior management in innovative technology companies.